Glossary of Acronyms

-The Texas Education Agency provides leadership, guidance, and resources to help schools meet the educational needs of all students.
+The Texas agency that provides leadership, guidance, and resources to help schools meet the educational needs of all students.
 Located in Austin, Texas, TEA is the administrative unit for primary and secondary public education.
 Under the leadership of the commissioner of education, the agency manages the textbook adoption process, oversees development of the statewide curriculum, administers the statewide assessment program, administers a data collection system on public school students, staff and finances, rates school districts under the statewide accountability system, operates research and information programs, monitors for compliance with federal guidelines and serves as a fiscal agent for the distribution of state and federal funds.

 TEAMS (Texas Educating Adults Management System)

-TEAMS (Texas Educating Adults Management System) is the current web-based management information system for adult education in Texas.
+The current web-based management information system for adult education in Texas.
 The system is made up of data collected according state and federal definitions and is entered by local Adult Education providers who receive state and federal adult education funds.
 Adult education services are provided to persons beyond compulsory education (adults) who need adult basic education and do not have a high school diploma or need to learn to speak English.
 TEAMS produces adult education state and federal reports.

 TEC (Texas Education Code)

-The Texas Education Code (TEC) is a set of the state statutes (laws) governing public education in Texas.
+A set of the state statutes (laws) governing public education in Texas.
 It applies to all educational institutions supported in whole or in part by state tax funds, unless specifically excluded by the code.
 The TEC directs the goals and framework of public education in Texas.
 It is established by the Texas Legislature.

 TED (Texas Education Directory)

-AskTED is the online Texas Education Directory.
+The online Texas Education Directory.
 TEA employees, school districts, and the general public use AskTED to find contact information and create mailing labels for Texas public schools, districts and education service centers.

 TEKS (Texas Essential Knowledge and Skills)

-State educational standards for what students should know and be able to do from prekindergarten through high school.
+State educational standards for what students should know and be able to do from prekindergarten through high school

 TELPAS (Texas English Language Proficiency Assessment System)